avis-router/avis/trunk/c/README.txt

 ======================================================================

-This is the source distribution of the Avis client library for C. The Avis client library provides a C API for accessing Elvin event routers.
+This is the source distribution of the Avis client library for C. The Avis client library provides a small, portable C API for accessing Elvin event routers.
 This includes the Avis event router and the Mantara Elvin product.

-If you're not sure where to get started, have a look at the API documentation in doc/api/html.
+If you're not sure where to get started, have a look at the API documentation in doc/api/html and the examples in src/examples.

 The Avis web site is http://avis.sourceforge.net.